Turkish language: Geographic distribution

 Turkish is natively spoken by the Turkish people in Turkey and by the Turkish diaspora in some 30 other countries.
 The Turkish language is mutually intelligible with Azerbaijani.
 In particular, Turkish-speaking minorities exist in countries that formerly (in whole or part) belonged to the Ottoman Empire, such as Iraq, Bulgaria, Cyprus, Greece (primarily in Western Thrace), the Republic of North Macedonia, Romania, and Serbia.
 More than two million Turkish speakers live in Germany; and there are significant Turkish-speaking communities in the United States, France, the Netherlands, Austria, Belgium, Switzerland, and the United Kingdom.
 Due to the cultural assimilation of Turkish immigrants in host countries, not all ethnic members of the diaspora speak the language with native fluency.
 (Note: See for example citations given in Cindark, Ibrahim/Aslan, Sema (2004).)

 An advertisement by the IKEA branch in Berlin written in the German and Turkish languages.

 In 2005, 93% of the population of Turkey were native speakers of Turkish, about 67 million at the time, with Kurdish languages making up most of the remainder.

-Azerbaijani language, official in Azerbaijan, is mutually intelligible with Turkish and speakers of both languages can understand them without noticeable difficulty, especially when discussion comes on ordinary, daily language.
-Turkey has very good relations with Azerbaijan, with a multitude of Turkish companies and authorities investing there, while the influence of Turkey in the country is very high.
-The rising presence of this very similar language in Azerbaijan and the fact that many children use Turkish words instead of Azerbaijani words due to satellite TV has caused concern that the distinctive features of the language will be eroded.
-Many bookstores sell books in Turkish language along Azerbaijani language ones, with Agalar Mahmadov, a leading intellectual, voicing his concern that Turkish language has "already started to take over the national and natural dialects of Azerbaijan".
-However, the presence of Turkish as foreign language is not as high as Russian.
-In Uzbekistan, the second most populated Turkic country, a new TV channel Foreign Languages TV was established in 2022.
-This channel has been broadcasting Turkish lessons along with English, French, German and Russian lessons.
+Azerbaijani is the official language of Azerbaijan and is mutually intelligible with Turkish.
+Speakers of the two languages can usually understand each other, particularly in everyday conversations.
+Turkey and Azerbaijan have very good relations, and many Turkish companies and government agencies invest in Azerbaijan.
+Consequently, Turkey exerts significant influence over Azerbaijan.
+However, the growing presence of Turkish in Azerbaijan, coupled with the tendency of many children to use Turkish words instead of Azerbaijani ones due to satellite TV, has raised concerns that the unique characteristics of Azerbaijani may be eroded.
+Many bookstores sell Turkish books alongside Azerbaijani ones.
+Agalar Mahmadov, a leading intellectual, has expressed concern that Turkish has "already started to take over the national and natural dialects of Azerbaijan."
+Nevertheless, Turkish is not as prevalent as Russian as a foreign language.